jmetzger/training-mariadb-basics-en/joins/example-join.md

 # Step 2: Refer to the second table
 SELECT c.last_name,c.address_id,a.address_id FROM customer c LEFT JOIN address a ON c.address_id=a.address_id;

-# Step 3: use the right fields -- Uups city is missing
+# Step 3: join over 3 tables,
 SELECT * from city;
 SELECT c.first_name,c.last_name,a.address,a.postal_code,ct.city FROM customer c JOIN address a ON c.address_id=a.address_id JOIN city ct ON a.city_id =ct.city_id;